apache/gravitino/docs/how-to-test.md

 -----------------------------------------------------------------
 ```

-All the integration tests only run when all the required environments are ready.
+Complete integration tests only run when all the required environments are met.
 Otherwise,
-only the parts of the integration tests without the `gravitino-docker-it` tag run.
+only parts of them without the `gravitino-docker-it` tag run.

 ## How to debug Gravitino server and integration tests in embedded mode

-By default, the integration tests run in the embedded mode. `MiniGravitino` starts in the same process.
-Debugging `MiniGravitino` is simple and easy.
-You can modify any code in the Gravitino project and set breakpoints anywhere.
+By default, the integration tests run in the embedded mode, in which `MiniGravitino` starts in the
+same process.
+Debugging `MiniGravitino` is simple and easy, you can modify any code in the
+Gravitino project and set breakpoints anywhere.

 ## How to debug Gravitino server and integration tests in deploy mode